Meet Neil Clark, the Covid crank working with Russian state media to undermine public health in the UK

 Making matters worse where he’s concerned is that the platforms he enjoys to spin his Covid misinformation are provided by Russian media, specifically RT and Sputnik International.
 Thus we have foreign news agencies engaged in the objective of undermining public health in the UK.
 It really doesn’t get any more heinous in a country with the highest Covid mortality rate in Europe, at a time when ICU wards in hospitals across Britain are bursting at the seams, and with nurses, clinicians and doctors at breaking point, begging the public to stay at home and conform to lockdown regulations.

 On a certain level it would constitute poetic justice indeed if Clark or anyone close to him were to be stricken with this awful virus.
-But then not all of us are as mendacious or as devoid of common decency as he and his ilk are.
+But then not all of us are as mendacious or as devoid of common decency as he so obviously is.
 There is however one man who made the mistake of latching onto the madness offered up by Clark and others on the subject and who paid the ultimate price.

 His name was Gary Matthews.
 He was a supporter of Covid hoax conspiracy theory and the anti-public health fanaticism of Neil Clark, Peter Hitchens, Hartley-Brewer et al. Now Gary Matthews is dead.
 He died alone on January 13 a week after coming down with Covid symptoms and a day after testing positive for the virus.